 This notebook contains an illustration of the use of Monte Carlo methods for numerical integration.
 The associated lecture slides on risk-engineering.org provide an introduction to the use of stochastic simulation methods.
+Numerical integration is often used to evaluate risk measures in the finance industry.

 Task: resolve the integral